 "Mutsmag" by R. Rex Stephenson.
 Story theatre script for The Jack Tale Players.
 Ferrum, VA, 2000.
 Based on an unpublished manuscript of "Munsmeg" collected by Richard Chase (see above), found in the James Taylor Adams Collection of Folklore in the Blue Ridge Institute Archives.
 Stephenson puts extra emphasis on Mutsmag's cleverness, as she has to outwit her mean sisters and a group of three democratic one-eyed robbers, as well as the giant and his wife.
 She relies even less on magic than Chase's Mutsmag.
 She sings "Froggy Went A-Courtin'" loudly to keep her sisters awake at the giant's house and uses other tricks to survive.
 The two-headed giant (played by one actor on the shoulders of another) drags his own daughters away by mistake, but does not strangle them onstage (which is their fate in most versions of the tale).
 Mutsmag tricks his wife into going off to drink up the Atlantic Ocean (similar to the giant's fate in Maol a Chliobain), and tricks the giant into sniffing "magic powder" that is really pepper, so that he falls down and breaks apart (reminiscent of the giant's fall to his death in "Jack and the Beanstalk"see photo at right of Mutsmag in rear and two-headed giant broken apart).
 The innovative ending in this adaptation combines elements of previous versions by giving Mutsmag a choice of rewards.
 She chooses to take gold from the king and seek more adventures before settling down, while the prince hopes she'll marry him later.
 For more discussion, see AppLit article Strong Women in Appalachian Folktale Dramatizations by R. Rex Stephenson.
 See also Study Guide, more pictures of Jack Tale Players performance, and photos at top of Stephenson Bibliography.

 Performance and Publication Notes: Stephenson's "Mutsmag" and "Ashpet" were performed in Dec.
 2003 within the play called Grandmother Tales at Radford University's Pridemore Playhouse.
-See short review in Radford's The Tartan and photo of Mutsmag at left (other photos on "Ashpet" page; photos courtesy of Radford University and Pat Whitton).
+A short review appeared in Radford's The Tartan; see photo of Mutsmag at left (other photos on "Ashpet" page; photos courtesy of Radford University and Pat Whitton).
 Published as Grandmother Tales: Mutsmag and Ashpet, Traditional Tales from the Blue Ridge Mountains.
 Charlottesville, VA: New Plays for Children, 2004.
 Reprint Woodstock, IL: Dramatic Publishing, 2012.